RAG

 With RAG, an information retrieval component is introduced.
 It utilizes the user input to first pull information from a new data source.
 The user query and the relevant information retrieved are both given to the LLM.
 The LLM uses the new knowledge and its training data to create better responses.
 The following sections provide an overview of the process.

-Even if it can appears a little bit complicated, don't worry, this is just to make you aware of the process.
-The most of these things are automatically managed by Neuron RAG agent.
+Even if it can appear a little bit complicated, don't worry, this is just to make you aware of the process.
+Most of these things are automatically managed by a Neuron RAG agent.

 There are three most important steps to create a RAG system.